 While the two have been busy stateside, they've grappled with their fair share of challenges during COVID.
 In early December, Markle wrote in a New York Times op-ed that she and Harry had endured a miscarriage.
 "I knew, as I clutched my firstborn child, that I was losing my second," she wrote in a raw and powerful piece.
 "Hours later, I lay in a hospital bed, holding my husband's hand.
 I felt the clamminess of his palm and kissed his knuckles, wet from both our tears.
 Staring at the cold white walls, my eyes glazed over.
 I tried to imagine how we'd heal."

 For the couple, a podcast was perhaps one potential avenue for healing.
-"We're talking to some amazing people," Meghan previously shared of her latest endeavor with her husband.
+"We're talking to some amazing people," Meghan previously shared of her the endeavor with her husband.
 "They're going to share their memories that really shape this past year, which has been, as we know, a difficult one for everyone."
 Harry added, "So many people have been through so much pain this year, experiencing loss, a huge amount of uncertainty—but it feels worth acknowledging that 2020 has connected us in ways we have never imagined through endless acts of compassion and kindness."

 In addition to their personal updates, they've also purchased a home located near Santa Barbara.
 The couple continues to work towards the goal of achieving financial independence following their departure as working royals.
-It was only in January 2020 that they made the initial announcement that created a flurry of internal strife within the royal household.

 They've Stepped Down Entirely From Their Royal Roles